Superannuation Rates and Thresholds for 2014/15

-- The special concessional contributions cap for older people remains at $35,000, but will apply to anyone aged 49 or older on 1 July 2015.
+- The special concessional contributions cap for older people remains at $35,000, but will apply to anyone aged 49 or over on 30 June 2013.

-Remember that if you have more than one superannuation fund the concessional contributions made to all of your funds are added together and count towards the concessional contributions cap.
+Remember that if you have more than one superannuation fund, the concessional contributions made to all your funds are added together and count towards the concessional contributions cap.

 Non-concessional contributions cap

 - The non-concessional contributions cap has increased to $180,000, up from $150,000.

 Non-concessional contributions include personal contributions for which you do not claim an income tax deduction.